EvolvingSysadmin/Practicum/pages/identify/identify.md

 * **Description**: Improvements to organizational cybersecurity risk management processes, procedures and activities are identified across all CSF Functions
 * **NIST CSF 2.0 Identifier**: ID.IM

-## Implementation Tasks

-* **Asset Management:** Maintain an inventory of organizational assets, including hardware, software, and data.
-* **Risk Assessment:** Identify potential threats and vulnerabilities, and evaluate their impact on organizational operations.
-* **Governance:** Define roles and responsibilities related to cybersecurity, ensuring accountability at all levels.
-* **Compliance:** Understand relevant laws, regulations, and standards that apply to the organization’s cybersecurity practices.

 ## References